Wai-Technologies/raaghu-react/README.md

 ## <a name='why'></a> Why Raaghu Design System?

 <p>
-  Raaghu Design System bridges the gaps between design and development while maintaining a great degree of standardization.
+  Raaghu seamlessly bridges the gap between design and development while maintaining a high level of standardization.

 </p>
 <p>
   <picture>